ahossu/Web_Brute_Force_Login/README.md

 - **Email or Username (email_value):** Set the email_value variable to the email or username you wish to use for testing.

-- **Password Base (root):** Define a common base for the passwords you want to test.
-This base remains constant for all generated passwords.

-- **First Password (first_password):** Specify the initial password from which testing will begin.

-- **Character Set (character_set):** Modify this variable to define the character set from which passwords will be generated.
-By default, it includes only digits (0-9), but you can expand it to include uppercase and lowercase letters and special characters according to your requirements.

-- **Password Length (length):** Define the maximum length for the passwords you want to test.

 By customizing these variables, users can utilize the script to assess the security of various online login systems, making it a valuable tool for both security professionals and developers.

 ## Conclusion